vnsalazar87/food-stories/guides/getting-started.md

 ### Confirm your config file
 If you named your repository something other than `xanthan`:
 - Click the `Code` tab near the top left
-- Edit _config.yml file to have the same `baseurl` as your repository name.
+- Edit `_config.yml` file to have the same `baseurl` as your repository name.
 - Commit your change with the green Commit button.
-- Your site is now being built, and you can see the status via the Actions tab.
+- Your site is now being built, and you can see the status via the `Actions` tab.
-- Refresh the page every few minutes, and you'll get a link to your site.
+- After about a minute, reload the page and you'll see a link to your site.
-  - The URL that appears there in the form of http://GIHUB-USERNAME.github.io/REPOSITORY/.
-Replace GITHUB-USERNAME with your GitHub username, and REPOSITORY with your repository name.
-Your final URL should loook like http://fwgibbs.github.io/xanthan
+- The URL that appears there looks like: http://GIHUB_USERNAME.github.io/REPOSITORY/.
+For example, your final URL should loook like http://fwgibbs.github.io/xanthan

 ### Congratualtions!
 You've made a website!

-Now you're ready the explore the components of your site.
+Now you're ready the explore the components of your site and start editing.
 Let's start with [Understanding Folders](understanding-folders).